-New Internet Slang 2025: How Social Media Is Creating a Whole New Language
+New Internet Slang 2025: How Internet Shapes a New Language

 Slang today moves faster than trends, and if you blink, you’re already outdated.
-Welcome to the New Internet Slang 2025, where terms like delulu, glitching, and plot farming define how people joke, vent, flirt, and feel.
+Welcome to new internet slang 2025, where words like delulu, glitching, and plot farming define how people joke, vent, flirt, and feel.

 It’s not just “LOL” anymore.
 Modern slang is emotionally dense, meme-literate, and performance-driven.
 It lives in the space between irony and honesty, humor and heartbreak.
 And most importantly, it’s made by the people, not the dictionaries.